robertkg/k8slab/README.md

 ## Getting started

-`setup.sh` will install ArgoCD, kube-prometheus-stack and an example app for polling metrics in your cluster.
+`setup.sh` will install ArgoCD, kube-prometheus-stack, HashiCorp Vault and a flask app (for scraping prometheus metrics) in your cluster.

 ```bash
 chmod +x setup.sh